dwallet-labs/dwallet-network/examples/tic-tac-toe/README.md

 multisig).

 In order to create a multisig, the public keys of all the signers needs to be known.
-Each account address on Sui is the hash of a public key, but this operation cannot be reversed, so in order to start a multisig game, players must exchange public keys instead of addresses.
+Each account address on Ika is the hash of a public key, but this operation cannot be reversed, so in order to start a multisig game, players must exchange public keys instead of addresses.